Merkel says Dutch election result sends pro-Europe signal

-BERLIN (Reuters) - German Chancellor Angela Merkel welcomed on Thursday an election victory in the Netherlands for center-right Prime Minister Mark Rutte who fought off a challenge from anti-Islam and anti-EU rival Geert Wilders.
+BERLIN, March 16 (Reuters) - German Chancellor Angela Merkel welcomed on Thursday an election victory in the Netherlands for centre-right Prime Minister Mark Rutte who fought off a challenge from anti-Islam and anti-EU rival Geert Wilders.

-"The Netherlands are our partners, friends, neighbors.
+"The Netherlands are our partners, friends, neighbours.
 Therefore I was very happy that a high turnout led to a very pro-European result, a clear signal," Merkel told a conference on demography.

 "And that after days in which the Netherlands had to tolerate accusations and reproaches from Turkey which are totally unacceptable...
 It was a good day for democracy."